VitaAmbroz/360Tracking/README.md

 ## Improvements of Single Object Tracking (SOT) in 360° video

 Ordinary trackers can fail or produce false positive results when tracking in equirectangular projection of 360° videos.
 The reasons of failures could be similar as in ordinary videos with limited field of view (e.g. occlusion).
 Although there might be other problems caused by equirectangular distortion.
 Moreover in equirectangular panorama the tracked object can cross horizontal borders of equirectangular frame.
-You could see how the state-of-the-art tracker [KYS](https://github.com/visionml/pytracking) generates false positives and fails below.
+You could see how the state-of-the-art tracker [KYS](https://github.com/visionml/pytracking) generates false positive results and fails below.

 <p align="center">
     <img src="./code/.fig/kys_default.gif" alt="kys_default"  />